KevinGirardx/kevin-sellped/readme.md

-# Simple script to sell items illegal or not (whatever)
+# Simple script to sell items illegal or not (whatever) nothing to fancy

 # Dependencies